netdata/netdata/backends/TIMESCALE.md

 > with their use case of time-based logging, where they record over 8 million metrics an hour for netdata content alone.

-By archiving Netdata metrics to a backend like TimescaleDB, LAIKA can consolidate metrics data from distributed machines in an efficient manner.
-They can then correlate that data with other sources directly in TimescaleDB.
+By archiving Netdata metrics to a backend like TimescaleDB, LAIKA can consolidate metrics data from distributed machines efficiently.
+Mahlon can then correlate Netdata metrics with other sources directly in TimescaleDB.

 And, because LAIKA will soon be storing years worth of Netdata metrics data in TimescaleDB, they can analyze long-term metrics as their films move from concept to final cut.